 People with Down's Syndrome have been added to the 'Clinically Extremely Vulnerable Conditions' list.
 This means they are at the highest risk of a more serious outcome if they catch Covid-19, so should take extra care compared to other people.
 For EasyRead information on this, please click here.

 The National Autistic Society has provided excellent resources and tips for autistic people during this current situation, which you can see here.

-Autistica has also produced a range of Covid-19 resources for people with autism, and even have webinars with experts answering your questions.
+Autistica has also produced a range of Covid-19 resources for autistic people, and even have webinars with experts answering your questions.

 The advice below also comes from Mencap.

-Coronavirus (COVID-19) is a new type of illness.
-There are now a number of people in the UK who have it and it is spread easily.
+Coronavirus (COVID-19) is a new type of illness and it is spread easily.